 What does it do?

-For the traveler: eduroam provides a method of faculty, staff, researchers, and students to access network resources are other partner educational and research instructions without having to learn the specifics of each institutions guest access process.
+- eduroam provides a way for UCSF faculty, staff, researchers and students to access network resources and other partner educational or research instructions without having to learn the specifics of each institution's guest-access process.

 Where can I use eduroam?

-Anywhere the eduroam SSID is visible to your wireless device you can connect using your UCSF user account (username) followed by the at sign (@) to specify an Internet-style name, such as [email protected].
+- Use your UCSF user account (username) followed by the "at" sign (@) to specify an Internet-style name, such as email@example.com.

-Other visitors and affiliates may still access eduroam at UCSF with their accounts from home institutions if the institutions are participants the eduroam network.
+- Other visitors and affiliates may still access eduroam at UCSF with their accounts from home institutions, providing the institutions are participants the eduroam network.